Cyber Attacks Detection, Prevention, and Source Localization in Digital Substation Communication using Hybrid Statistical-Deep Learning: Experimental Results and Discussion

-In Table \ref{tab:sv_streams_info}, the main information about the monitored SV streams in the first two testbeds during normal conditions is reported.
+The main information about the monitored SV streams in the first two testbeds during normal conditions is reported in Table \ref{tab:sv_streams_info}.
 This information includes the number of frames received per second ($FS$), measured $F_{as}$ mean and standard deviation, and the overall time synchronization error due to the lack of time synchronization with the PTP master clock.
 It should be noted that to comply with IEC 61850-9-3, each IED should guarantee a maximum holdover of ± 0.2 $\mu s/s$, thus implying a maximum time synchronization divergence among two devices of ± 0.4 $\mu s/s$.
-Given the holdovers experienced during our tests, it is fair to claim that the proposed method was tested in the most critical conditions that could be found in a real digital substation scenario.
-In the following, each component performance is evaluated in detail.
+Given the holdovers observed during our tests, it is reasonable to assert that the proposed method was evaluated under the most challenging conditions likely to be encountered in real digital substation environments.
+Fig. \ref{fig_3} illustrates how the EMG distribution aligns with the measured $F_{as}$ values at one vIED deployed in the third testbed.